Qsub quick overview

 MultiControlled

-, number of control bits (int) and control value (int).
-The control value is interpreted by binary representation: e.g. if control_value=0b10100
+MultiControlled represents a multi-bit controlled operation of a given unitary operation.
+It takes three arguments: the target unitary Op, number of control bits (int) and control value (int).
+The control value is interpreted by binary representation: e.g. if control_value=0b10100, it is interpreted as bit0=0, bit1=0, bit2=1, bit3=0 and bit4=1.

 from quri_parts.qsub.lib import std